 RIP Senator McCain.
 Thank you for your service to this nation.
 To donate to end this horrific disease, click here.

-Have you been a caregiver for someone who has had Glioblastoma Multiforme or another terminal disease?
+Have you been a caregiver for someone who has had Glioblastoma Multiforme or another brain cancer?
+Please leave a comment below.

+A later crawl shows:

+RIP Senator McCain.
+Thank you for your service to this nation.
+To donate to end this horrific disease, click here.

+Have you been a caregiver for someone who has had Glioblastoma Multiforme or any type of cancer?
 Please leave a comment below.